Safe Foreign Real Estate Investment:

 Capital gains from sale

-Rule of thumb: Don't choose a market based on a conference you attended.
+Don't choose a market based on a property you went to see.
 Choose a strategy based on your financial situation, time horizon, and risk tolerance — then choose the market that fits it.

 Step 2: Due Diligence